 Before you begin cleaning your horse brushes, you'll need to grab the following materials:

-Optional: Curry comb or shedding blade to scrape against the brush tips.
+- Optional: Use a curry comb or shedding blade to scrape against the brush tips.

 Alternatively, you can use a powder product, such as Brush Therapy, that is specifically designed to clean horse brushes.
 Powder cleaning products dissolve in warm water and work in a way similar to a liquid soap or detergent.